Chart Color Schemes

 An assessment of population growth drivers in Cowra Surrounds reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Cowra Surrounds' population, as per AreaSearch's analysis, is approximately 5,879 as of November 2025.
-This figure represents a growth of 163 people, marking a 2.9% increase since the 2021 Census which recorded a population of 5,716.
-The increase was inferred from the estimated resident population of 5,778 in June 2024 and an additional 99 validated new addresses post-Census.
+Cowra Surrounds' population is 5,879 as of November 2025, according to AreaSearch's analysis.
+This figure represents a growth of 163 people from the 2021 Census, which reported a population of 5,716.
+The increase was inferred from an estimated resident population of 5,778 in June 2024 and 99 validated new addresses since the Census date.
 This results in a population density ratio of 1.9 persons per square kilometer.
-Cowra Surrounds' growth rate exceeded that of its SA3 area (0.4%), positioning it as a growth leader in the region.
-Interstate migration contributed approximately 63.2% to overall population gains during recent periods.
+Cowra Surrounds' growth rate of 2.9% since the 2021 census surpassed the SA3 area's growth rate of 0.4%.
+Interstate migration contributed approximately 63.2% to recent population gains in the area.

-AreaSearch's projections for each SA2 area are based on ABS/Geoscience Australia estimates released in 2024, with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 (base year: 2021) are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate an increase just below the median of regional areas nationwide, with Cowra Surrounds expected to add 486 persons by 2041 based on current trends.
-This translates to a total increase of 6.5% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends suggest an increase just below the median of regional areas nationwide, with Cowra Surrounds expected to gain 486 persons by 2041 based on the latest annual ERP population numbers.
+This reflects a total increase of 6.5% over the 17-year period.

 Frequently Asked Questions - Population